Nathan-Zacharjak/2024-Semester-1-Web-and-Database-Computing/README.md

 # 2024 Semester 1 Web and Database Computing
-Numerous Node.js/Vue web server projects\
+Numerous Node.js/Vue/MySQL web server projects and databases\
 Change branches to see work